SVC-Prime-deneb/SVC-deneb/README.md

 Below are the needed tables, contraints, and stored procedures for the application that need to be added to SQL, this application is originally written for plpgSQL

+The schema will need to be called "public" for your database.

 ```sql

 CREATE TABLE "users" (